 Understanding Your Current Student Loan Payments

 Before you can determine if you can lower your student loan payments, it’s important to know the type of loans you have since this can affect your repayment options.

 If you have federal student loans from the U.S. Department of Education, you may be able to apply for federal plans that can help lower your monthly student loan payments.
 You can find all of your federal student loans and the individual loan servicers, by logging into My Federal Student Aid .
 If you have private student loans from a bank or another financial institution, there are fewer options available to lower your monthly payments.

-This plan sets your monthly payments at a static amount so you will have your loans paid off in 10 years, if not less.
+Federal loans are placed by default in the Standard Repayment Plan, which sets your monthly payments at a static amount so you will have your loans paid off in 10 years, if not less.
 Some private loans also follow the 10-year repayment timeline, but it varies depending on your lender.

 If you have more than $30,000 in eligible outstanding student debt on most loans, you can also ask about the Extended Repayment Plan, which extends your loan repayment timeline to 25 years.

 💡 Quick Tip: Get flexible terms and competitive rates when you refinance your student loan with SoFi.

 3. Apply for Income-Driven Repayment for Federal Loans